THmanley/leagueConstitution/README.md

 - Divisions will follow the following naming: Mountains East, Mountains West, Plains East, Plains West.

 ### Regular Season Schedule ###
-- The regular season lasts from week 1 to week 13.
+- The regular season lasts from NFL Regular Season week 1 to week 13.
 - Teams will play their division rivals twice per season.
 - Teams will play their first and last two matches against the other teams in their division.
 - The rest of the matches will be randomly determined at the beginning of the season.